-- (a) Medical surgical benefits; - (b) Weekly Indemnity benefits for non-occupational sickness and accident; - (c) Pension Plan; - (d) Such additional benefits as the Trustees of the Plan shall periodically determine.
+- (b) Weekly Indemnity benefits for non-occupational sickness and accident; - (c) Pension Plan; - (d) Such additional benefits as the Trustees of the Plan shall periodically determine.

 Pension plan contributions will be pro-rated for pre-apprentices and apprentices based on the percentage of the crane operator classification they are working under.